-The VA pension benefit is needs-based and therefore the claimant must meet income and asset limitations.
-If a claimant is married, then the VA includes income and medical expenses of both spouses.
+The VA pension benefit is needs-based, and therefore, the claimant must meet income and asset limitations.
+If a claimant is married, then the VA includes income and medical expenses of both spouses to determine total net income.
 All earned and unearned income is added together, such as Social Security, pension income, interest, dividends and business income.
 The claimant must also report lump-sum income, including inheritances, lottery winnings, gifts and awards.

-All unreimbursed recurring medical expenses (UMEs) are used to offset gross income.
-These expenses can include nursing home costs, assisted living costs, home health services and health insurance premiums.
+All recurring unreimbursed medical expenses (UMEs) are used to offset gross income.
+These expenses can include nursing home costs, assisted living costs, home health care and health insurance premiums.
 These expenses, however, must be "out of pocket" and not reimbursable by insurance or a third party.
 The difference between gross income and unreimbursed medical expenses is the claimant's "Income for Veterans Affairs Purposes" (IVAP).
 If IVAP is less than zero (if medical expenses exceed gross income), then the claimant can be eligible for the maximum pension payment with Aid and Attendance.